 The Culture makes up a significant portion of gamers.
 The Culture has even been used as inspiration in one of the largest game franchises of all-time (the Grand Theft Auto series).
 Unfortunately that hasn’t translated to as much say behind-the-scenes as it should.
-The International Game Developers Association suggests that only a miniscule 3% of game developers are African-American, a figure that has risen by only 0.5 percent in the past decade.
-But we do have a few people fighting the good fight and making moves in the gaming industry for The Culture.
-Here are 10 of the top African-Americans in the video game industry right now.
+The International Game Developers Association suggests that only 3% of game developers are African-American.
+And that figure that has risen by only 0.5 percent in the past decade.
+But we do have a few people fighting the good fight and making moves in the gaming industry.
+Here are 10 of the top African American video game makers in the industry right now.

-Russell is the Community Manager and Game Designer at Sony Interactive Entertainment of America and has worked on the long-running MLB: The Show franchise.
+Russell is the Community Manager and Game Designer at Sony Interactive Entertainment of America.
+He has worked on the long-running MLB: The Show franchise.
 He’s the face of the game and attends all marketing, public relations, and media events as the representative of the development team.

 Mathews is a game developer and founder of Revelation Interactive Game Development with an extensive resume in the industry.
 He’s worked on numerous games and for numerous studios.
 He’s also spoken at events from the Game Developers Conference, to Game Con, and the Urban Tech Weekend.
 He’s taught game design at Houston Community College and is on the advisory committee for the Art Institute of Game Arts and Design in Houston.